-The Licensing and Royalties ("Licensing") reportable segment currently derives revenue from licensing the intellectual property (the "IP") related to Pliaglis and would include any revenue from licensing the IP for the use of our transdermal delivery technologies, Multiplexed Molecular Penetration EnhancersTM ("MMPE") and DuraPeelTM (the "Technologies"), in the development of any topical formulation.
+The Licensing and Royalties ("Licensing") reportable segment derives revenue from licensing the intellectual property ("IP") related to Pliaglis and would include any revenue from licensing the IP for the use of our transdermal delivery technologies, Multiplexed Molecular Penetration EnhancersTM ("MMPE") and DuraPeelTM (the "Technologies"), in the development of topical formulations.
 While we may still do so from time to time, leveraging our Technologies to fuel our licensing pipeline is no longer a strategic focus for the Company.
 The key revenue streams in the Licensing segment include upfront and pre- and post-commercialization milestone payments, royalties determined using the agreed-upon formulas as described in each respective licensing agreement, and product sales under supply agreements with the Company's licensing partners.

-The Manufacturing and Services ("Manufacturing") reportable segment includes two main revenue streams: 1) revenue from the sale of topical products manufactured to client specifications under the Company's contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
-Clients in the Manufacturing segment use Crescita's services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations, their own formulations or novel formulations (with or without the utilization of our Technologies).
+The Manufacturing and Services ("Manufacturing") reportable segment includes two main revenue streams:

+1) revenue from the sale of topical products manufactured to client specifications under the Company's contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
+Clients in the Manufacturing segment use Crescita's services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations, their own formulations or novel formulations.